 The WAAST International Chapel building occupies a position of prominence on the campus.
-It will accommodate about 3,000 people.
-Graduations and special convocations are held here.
-The Chapel operates full-time within the complex.
-The church offers multiple services weekly and opportunities for students to be involved in local church ministry.
-WAAST faculty and students conduct school chapel services as well, in the student chapel on campus.
+It accommodates approximately 2,000 people and hosts the graduations and special convocations.
+The Chapel operates full-time, offering multiple services weekly and opportunities for students to be involved in local church ministry.
+WAAST/AGGST faculty and students conduct weekly school chapel services as well, in the student chapel on campus.